puppetlabs/tasks-hands-on-lab/1-installing-bolt/README.md

 The Puppet repository for the APT package management system is [https://apt.puppet.com](https://apt.puppet.com).
 Packages are named using the convention `<PLATFORM_VERSION>-release-<VERSION CODE NAME>.deb`.
 For example, the release package for Puppet 5 Platform on  8 “Jessie” is `puppet5-release-jessie.deb`.

-**Note:** These packages require you to download the Puppet 5 Platform.
+**Note:** These packages include the Puppet 5 Platform.
 To install only the Bolt package you can install the packages directly as well.

 1. Download and install the software and its dependencies.
 Use the commands appropriate to your system.
     -   Debian 8